Abc-Arbitrage/Abc.NCrafts.Quiz/README.md

-# ABC Arbitrage quiz for NCrafts 2015-2017
+# ABC Arbitrage quiz for NCrafts 2015-2018

-## Two different quizzes in one app
+## Three different quizzes in one app

-This project is a small quiz application we let people play with on our ABC Arbitrage booth at the last three [NCrafts conference editions](http://ncrafts.io/) in Paris.
+This project is a small quiz application we let people play with on our ABC Arbitrage booth at the last four [NewCrafts conference editions](http://ncrafts.io/) in Paris.

-You can chose from two different C# quizzes:
+You can choose from three different C# quizzes:

-* A general performance quiz: _Which code is more likely to run faster?_
+* A general performance quiz: _Which code is more likely to run faster?_ (2016 edition)
-* A more specific one: _Which code doesn't allocate on heap?_
+* A more specific one: _Which code doesn't allocate on the heap?_ (2015 edition)
+* A performance quiz centered on new features in C# 7.2 and .Net Core 2.1 (2018 edition)

 ## Welcome screen
 ![Play screen](./Images/screenshot1.png "Play screen")